 Students must wear the Holy Ghost Catholic School uniform.
 All students are encouraged to look their best on Mondays for our weekly attendance at Mass.
-Sweat pants or sweatshirts will not be allowed.
-Boys are required to wear long pants to Mass.
 Boys and girls may wear long sleeve Oxford shirts (optional).
 School approved outerwear may be worn while walking to and from mass.